grafana/k6-docs/src/data/markdown/translated-guides/en/07 Testing Guides/02 Automated performance testing.md

 **Version control test files**

 One recommended practice that we advise users and customers to adopt is version control of performance tests, preferably alongside application code like other automated tests.
 In our experience, this will lead to a higher likeliness of tests being maintained as the application evolves.
 Developers also get more invested if the tests are co-located in the application code.
 It also affords you all the usual benefits of version-controlling your code.

-**Modules**

-Once you’ve gained enough experience with test creation, we strongly advise you to [modularize your tests](/using-k6/modules) to reuse common logic/patterns across members of your team and different performance tests.

-Another approach to group your tests is to use the [resource object model pattern](https://k6.io/blog/load-testing-made-simpler-with-resource-object-model/).

-**Scenarios and Groups**

-To organize and manage multiple user scenarios effectively, we also advise you to use [scenarios](/using-k6/scenarios) and [groups](/using-k6/groups).
-Scenarios allow you to model diverse workloads and can be powerful if you also consider a [hybrid approach to performance testing](/testing-guides/load-testing-websites/#hybrid-load-testing).
-Groups allow you to organize multiple requests by page loads or user actions as a single transaction. k6 shows the response time of grouped requests separately and as a group.

 ## 3. Adding checks